 Income tax - Companies

-For the financial years ending on any date between 1 April 2020 and 31 March 2021, the following rates of tax will apply:
+For the financial years' ending on any date between 1 April and the following 31 March, the following rates of tax will apply:

 |TYPE||RATE OF TAX (%)|

 |Companies (other than gold mining companies and long term insurers)||28||28|